teamalgoritma/algoritmablog/README.md

 ### Insert Images

-1. Create new folder *your topic article* on `/public/img/`.
+1. Create a new folder with *your topic article* in this directory: `/public/img/`.
-2. Save your images on `/public/img/ARTICLE-TOPIC` with a template `imgname.png`.
+2. Save your images in `/public/img/ARTICLE-TOPIC` with the following name: `imgname.png`.
 3. Embed the images with the following command, and options `echo = FALSE`.

 ```
 knitr::include_graphics('/img/article-topic/imgname.png')
 ```

-4. If, the images does not appear, change the command on your Rmd (narration) file (not in code chunk) to:
+4. If the images does not appear, remove the code chunk above and replace it with:

 ```
 <center> ![](/img/article-topic/imgname.png){width="60%"} </center>
 ```

-5. Convert your rmd to html by running `blogdown::serve_site()`.
-The HTML need to be save in same directory with the rmd
+5. Convert your RMarkdown to html by running `blogdown::serve_site()`.
+The HTML need to be saved in the same directory as where your RMarkdown file is.

 ## 3. Submit Pull Request! :grin: